-- 1.1.
-A Regional Conference is a function planned and held in one of the four geographical regions of APCO International by a Consortium of the Chapters within the region, acting independently of APCO International. - 1.2.
-The success or failure of a Regional Conference affects the Association as a whole.
-Regional Conferences and the Annual Conference & Expositions are major activities for members of the Association.
-It is therefore important that the host Chapter work in concert with APCO International according to the guidelines specified in this Regional Conference Guide. - 1.3.
-The various regions may, at the discretion of the chapters within the region, host a Regional Conference, but are under no obligation to do so.
+1.1.
+A State Conference is a function planned and held in one of the geographical State regions of APCO International by a local Chapter or Chapters within the State, acting independently of APCO International.

+1.2.
+The success or failure of a State Conference affects the Association as a whole.
+State Conferences and the Annual APCO Conference & Expositions are major activities for members of the Association.
+It is therefore important that the host Chapter work in concert with APCO International according to the guidelines specified in this State Conference Guide.

+1.3.
+The various states may, at the discretion of the chapters within a region, host a State Conference, but are under no obligation to do so.